 The Program Sustainability Assessment Tool has been reliability tested.
 The Center for Public Health Systems Science is beginning the process of validating the tool.
 Learn more about the reliability testing.

 The Program Sustainability Assessment Tool has been used by over 1,000 individuals from over 320 unique programs.
 These programs have operated at the local, state, national, and even international levels.
 These programs addressed a range of topics, such as tobacco control, obesity prevention, diabetes, or HIV/AIDS.

 Yes.
 The Program Sustainability Assessment Tool is licensed under the Creative Commons Attribution-Non Commercial-Share-Alike license.
 You may adapt the tool, but you must acknowledge Washington University as the original creator of the tool, you may not make a commercial profit off of your adapted tool, and you must share your version under the same terms.
-You can adapt the tool by changing the phrasing, adding, or dropping questions, etc. Keep in mind that when you make these changes the revised tool is no longer reliable.
-If you make changes, please send us a copy of the adapted tool at firstname.lastname@example.org
+You can adapt the tool by changing the phrasing, adding, or dropping questions, etc. Keep in mind that when you make these changes the revised tool may no longer be reliable.
+If you make changes, please send us a copy of the adapted tool at email@example.com

 The tool has been tested with community-level and state-level programs.
 The tool has also been used by national-level programs.
 The tool can be used with international programs, though the tool’s language may be less applicable.